jschnurr/kubernetes-the-hard-way-on-azure/infra/README.md

 # attach to the current running process - bash in the started container
 docker attach kthw-azure-container
 ```
+**Note** - here onwards for next instructions and commands, always run inside docker container using the steps mentioned above

 >All done with prerequisites on command prompt, now head to section - [Provision infrastructure on cloud](#provision-infrastructure-on-cloud)